 The letter became law and was irrevocable targeting the entire Jewish population living in the Persian Empire.
 With legal authority to carry out his anti-Semitic plan of annihilation, the date for the massacre was set 12 months later on the 13th of Adar.

-With shouts of joy reverberating throughout the Persian Jewish community, Mordecai was promoted and he immediately instituted the feast of Purim.
-It was a jubilant occasion celebrated by every Jewish person in the empire to demonstrate unity as a people.
+Mordecai was promoted and he immediately instituted the Feast of Purim.
+It was a jubilant occasion celebrated by every Jewish person in the Persian Empire to demonstrate unity as a people.
 The same is true to the present day.
 Regardless of geographic location, religious affiliation or cultural background, the Jewish people celebrate Purim as a unified people.

 No one is left out.
 Purim is a joyful time for everyone because gifts to the poor called matanot la’evyonim are still part of the celebration as Mordecai outlined.
 According to rabbinic tradition, giving to the poor provides opportunity to act in cooperation with God to encourage the disheartened and lift the spirits of those in need (Isa.
 57:15).
 In making provision for the poor, gratitude to God is expressed by helping others.

 In the spirit of this ancient celebration, make Purim a time to intentionally focus on blessing others.
-Reading the book of Esther and sample some Hamantaschen cookies during your coffee break, like the ones I received from a Jewish friend.
+Read the book of Esther and sample some Hamantaschen cookies during your coffee break, like the ones I received from a Jewish friend.
+(2)

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken authentically communicates biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.